jsharbrough/NMT_Bioinformatics_2022/README.md

 Hi, I'm Casia!
 I enjoy landscape photography and weaving.

-Hi, This is Himani!
+Hi, This is Himani.
 I love reading books and coding.